coursetable/ferry/README.md

 4. Once you believe your changes are ready to be integrated into main/master, create a pull request and add a few reviewers.
 In the pull request, be sure to reference any relevant issue numbers.
 5. Once the pull request has been approved, merge it into the master branch.

+**Considerations:**

+- If modifying the database schema, make sure to run `/ferry/generate_db_diagram.py` to update the [database diagram](docs/db_diagram.png).
+- If making major changes to the overall workflow (i.e. adding another script, data source, or removing a module) please update the [architecture diagram](docs/architecture.pdf) accordingly.

 **Style**:

 - For general code formatting, we use [black](https://github.com/psf/black).